Apple Worldwide Developer Relations Intermediate Certificate Expiration

 Apple Push Notification Service SSL Certificates

-In 2021, we announced that Apple Push Notification Service SSL Certificates, including the Pass Type ID Certificate, will be updated in 2022 and associated with a new intermediate certificate focused on the Apple Push Notification service (APNs).
-This change will go into effect on January 27, 2022.
-If you plan to send notification requests or passes with certificates issued after January 27, 2022, you’ll need to download the Worldwide Developer Relations G4 sub CA, which will be available on this date.
+Apple Push Notification Service SSL Certificates, including the Pass Type ID Certificate, were updated January 27, 2022, and associated with a new intermediate certificate focused on the Apple Push Notification service (APNs).
+If you plan to send notification requests or passes with certificates issued after January 27, 2022, you’ll need to download the Worldwide Developer Relations G4 sub CA, available for download.
 You can confirm that the correct intermediate certificate is installed by verifying that the expiration date is set to 2030 and the Organization field is set to G4.

 The intermediate certificate that expires on February 7, 2023, will continue to issue select Apple services certificates, including Apple Push Notification Service SSL Certificates and Apple Wallet Pass Signing Certificates prior to January 28.
 Keep both versions installed on your development systems and servers until you’ve completely migrated to the renewed intermediate certificate that’s focused on the Apple Push Notification service.
 See the complete list and timeline of certificate changes below.